12 things to do before renting an apartment

 1. Security Deposits

 Make sure that the amount of the security deposit is correctly detailed in the contract.
-The security deposit is limited to one month’s rent, so you cannot be asked to pay additional rent up front.
+The security deposit is limited to one month's rent, so you cannot be asked to pay additional rent up front.
+If you are requesting an inspection of the apartment for condition before moving in, you must receive a step-by-step survey to identify the condition of the unit and any existing damage.

 1. Pets

 Not everyone likes pets, and having a dog or cat can be a problem, especially if you plan to purchase one after you move in.
+If this is the case, make sure the lease agreement explicitly recognizes this so the landlord doesn't keep it.

 1. Furnished apartments